What is an Interest Rate?

-What criteria are used to determine eligibility for the loan?This is a credit-based loan.
-You must also meet some additional requirements such as income, debt-to-income and liquidity requirements to be eligible.
+All RISLA Loans are credit-based loans.
+You must also meet some additional requirements such as income, debt-to-income, and liquidity.

 The school is not required to submit any paperwork for you to apply.
 Once approved for a loan, students will also need to accept the loan and complete the self-certification form.
 Schools will need to certify your loan.
 RISLA will send the necessary information to the school to get school certification.

 RISLA sends requests for certification directly to the school.

 What is the term of the loan?

-Are there any incentives for this program?
+Are there any incentives for RISLA loans?

-If you choose the deferred repayment option, the loan is deferred while the student is in school, with a six-month grace period after separation (not to exceed 78 months for undergraduates and 42 months for graduate students).
+If you choose the deferred repayment option, the loan is deferred while the student is in school, with a six-month grace period after leaving school (not to exceed 78 months total for undergraduates and 42 months total for graduate students).